 - includes the foreigner’s identification data, place of work, type of work, identification data of the employer where the foreigner will pursue the employment, the period for which the permit is issued, and other data required for the pursuit of the employment;

-- is non-transferrable and issued for a definite period of time, the maximum of two years, however; a foreigner may even apply for an employment permit repeatedly;
+- is non-transferrable and issued for a definite period of time, the maximum of two years (for seasonal employment for max.
+6 months), however; a foreigner may even apply for an Employment Permit repeatedly;

-Working activity in the territory of the Czech Republic
+Working Activity of Foreigners with a Valid Work Permit in the Territory of the Czech Republic